ejboettcher/ScienceSat_MommyStyle/lessons/PlasmaGrape.md

 ## Pointers
 * Use a clear disposable plastic container over the grape to keep the plasma contained.
 This is melt the container and hopefully protect the microwave.
 * Squeeze out the extra juice in the grape.
 The water add extra thermal mass (thus slowing it from heating up)
+* Use a glass beaker, the plastic melts really easily

 ## References
 * Plasma Science and Fusion Center (MIT): [What is a Plasma](http://www.psfc.mit.edu/vision/what_is_plasma)